Overpseudoprimes, Mersenne Numbers and Wieferich primes: Overpseudoprime to base as superpseudoprime to the same base

-[5, A 137576]under the influence of his paper \cite{4}, he did not touch with the theory of pseudoprimes.
+\begin{remark} Till $26.04.08,$ when the author has submitted the sequence $[5, A 137576]$ under the influence of his paper \cite{4}, he did not touch with the theory of pseudoprimes.
 He even thought that the composite numbers $n$ for which $h(n)r(n)=n-1$, probably, do not exist.
-But after publication of sequence A137576 in \cite{5}, Ray Chandler by direct calculations has found a few such numbers.
-After that the author created a small theory of the present paper and found more such numbers of A141232 in \cite{5},using very helpful extended tables of sequences A002326 and A001262 in \cite{5}, which was composed by T.D.Noe. \end{remark}
+But after publication of sequence $A137576$ in \cite{5}, Ray Chandler, by the direct calculations, has found a few such numbers.
+After that the author created a theory which is presented in this paper and found more such numbers of $A141232$ in \cite{5}, using very helpful extended tables of sequences $A002326$ and $A001262$ in \cite{5}, which was composed by T.D.Noe. \end{remark}

-\bfseries Acknowledgment.\mdseries The author is grateful to Max Alekseyev (University of California,San Diego) for useful private correspondence.
+\bfseries Acknowledgment.\mdseries The author is grateful to Max Alekseyev (University of California, San Diego) for useful private correspondence. \;\;\;\;\;\;\;\;\;\;\;\;\;\;\;